sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

 # Update Firmware       {#fwupdate}

 Swiss can also update the firmware on your Sifteo base.

 This is a two step process.
-First, initialize the updater on the base:
+First, the base must be in update mode.
+If the red LED is already illuminated, the base is already in update mode and you can skip this step.
+Otherwise, to initialize the updater on the base:

     swiss update --init

-This should cause your base to disconnect from USB and reboot into the updater.
-Once this has happened, you can install the new firmware:
+Your base will disconnect from USB and reboot into update mode.
+When the red LED is illuminated, your device is in update mode.

+Once in update mode, you can install new firmware:

     swiss update myNewFirmware.sft

-The red LED on the base will be illuminated during the update, and will turn off once the update is complete.
+## Recovery             {#recovery}

 If you need to force an update, you can use the following recovery process:
 * remove batteries from the base and disconnect from USB